The HTTP Protocol

 - Error Handling

-Collections are a big part of OO programming, they allow you to map one-to-many or many-to-many relationships, as well as let you work with sets of data.
+Collections are a big part of OO programming, they allow you to map one-to-many or many-to-many relationships, as well as

-- Useful Functions
+- Useful Functions and Operators

 - Using Objects as Maps